blanc-frederic/vs-phpcompanion/README.md

 Explorer context menu
 ---------------------

-Select "new PHP Class", "new PHP Interface" or "new PHP trait" directly from explorer context menu.
+Select "new PHP Class" directly from explorer context menu.
 You will be prompted for the name

 Commands
 --------

-Corresponding commands exists to create new file, you will be prompted for parent folder, then item name :

-- `new PHP Class`
+Corresponding commands exists to create new file, you will be prompted for parent folder, then item name : `new PHP Class`
-- `new PHP Interface`
-- `new PHP Trait`

-Commands also exists for inserting namespace **in current editor** only in PHP file:
+Commands also exists for inserting namespace **in current editor** only in PHP file: `Insert namespace`

-- `Insert namespace`

 Configuration
 -------------